See Details

 Outcome and Impact

-The project directly contributed to:
+The project contributed directly to:

-• Strategic partnership discussions in Europe and Asia
+• Strategic partnerships in Europe and Asia

-• Follow-up exploratory demos for next-gen cockpit design
+• Follow-up concept work for next-gen cockpits

 No items found.